What it’s like to listen and learn as a child with APD

 A condition that instills frustration

 Signs of APD often appear at a young age, when your child’s attention span and basic language skills might not be on par with other children.
 Your child might have difficulty paying attention in noisy environments, remembering multitask directions and discriminating subtle differences in sounds and words—challenges that can instill frustration, social isolation, and insecurity.
 But these daily struggles are both common and treatable.
-At CHC, your child can receive all the guidance and support he/she needs to tackle APD symptoms, regain confidence and succeed in just about any listening environment.

 Importance of a differential diagnosis